SinjinJang/python-opencv-imagecropper/README.md

 1. Run the program.
 1. When image is shown, drag mouse where you want to crop.
 1. Press 's' to save the dragged area.
-1. You can do it 2-3 step as much as you can.
+1. You can do it 3-4 step as much as you can.
 1. Press 'n' to load next image.
-1. You can do it 2-4 step again.
+1. You can do it 3-4 step again with new image.
+1. The program will be finished when it reaches end of images.
-1. Press 'q' to exit the program.
+1. Or press 'q' to finish the program.
 1. You can find the images which you cropped in save-directory.
 The default is 'save-img' directory.